 The financial information discussed below is derived from the Pro Forma AssetCo Tariff Sales.
-The Pro Forma AssetCo Tariff Sales cover a historical period as of and for the years ended December 31, 2018 and December 31, 2019 and the six-month period ended June 30, 2020 and are not audited or reviewed.
+The Pro Forma AssetCo Tariff Sales cover a historical period as of and for the years ended December 31, 2018, 2019 and 2020 and are not audited or reviewed.
 The Pro Forma AssetCo Tariff Sales are based on the performance of the Pipelines as if the arrangements under the Project Documents in respect of the Lease and the Tariff had been in place between ADNOC and AssetCo since January 1, 2018.
 We have not included any historical financial information of the Pipelines because we do not believe such information would be meaningful or helpful to an investor.
 Unlike under the current U&O Agreement, the cash inflows from the Pipelines as previously operated by ADNOC were not derived from a similar ship-or-pay obligation.
 Under the current arrangements, the MVC is payable by ADNOC regardless of the availability of the Pipelines, emergency or force majeure events and the amount of gas, NGL and LNG or the associated market price of gas, NGL and LNG that is actually transported, except in the case of Excluded Supply, see "Summary of Principal Project Documents-Pipeline Use and Operation Agreement - Modification Works".